How you Can Help your Child to Eat More Vegetables

 Think about it this way.
 When you buy a bagged salad and serve it to your child, what connection does he have with that food?
 If he helped to wash, chop, and toss the salad, he has some ownership, and interest.
 If he also helped to choose the ingredients for the salad, he has an even greater investment in it.
 Best of all, if the tomatoes came from his own garden, from plants he helped to tend, then he has a real connection with the food in front of him.
 This kind of connection to growing, choosing, and preparing food fosters a lifelong appreciation that will inform his food choices going forward.

-Here are some additional suggestions to get your kids to eat their vegetables today and to encourage a lifelong love of vegetables.
+Here are some additional suggestions to get your child to eat their vegetables today and to encourage a lifelong love of vegetables in the future.

 Vegetables don’t always come on the corner of a dinner plate.
 They can be part of dessert, like a delicious sweet potato pie!